 To be eligible for Phi Alpha Theta, undergraduate students must meet the following requirements:

 - At least twelve hours of History at the time of application;

 - Membership fee of $75, due at time of application.

-Membership is not limited to History majors.
+Membership is not limited to History majors or minors.

 - Download an application or get one through the History Department, College Hall 431.